Which is Better: Colour or Black and White Steam Train Photos?

 If you aim to add vibrancy to your photos then naturally go with colour.
 As mentioned, a colourful background, or foreground, can help to bring your main focus alive a bit.
 It helps to give it a more down to earth feeling, allowing you to showcase it alongside with nature, leading to more depth within the overall image.

 Partly because of the history of photography, having something in black and white can give it an ‘older’ quality.
-And that does not have to be a bad thing as many people will be wanting to create ‘aged’ photographs, particularly with a subject that has a very ‘traditional’ feel to it, such as steam trains.
+That does not have to be a bad thing as many people will be wanting to create ‘aged’ photographs.
+Particularly with a subject that has a very ‘traditional’ feel to it, such as steam trains.

 GWR 0-6-0PT No: 1369 is seen at the Royal Mile working the 11.15 Bishops Bridge to Totnes ‘Goods’ train on the 19th February 2016 during the South Devon Railway Winter Gala.

-Going back further enough, black and white was the only option as colour had not yet been developed.
-But, although black and white is not quite as widely used as it once was, there are plenty of photographers who will swear by it even whilst they now have the option of colour.
+Going back further, black and white was the only option.
+Black and white photos today are not used as much as it once was.
+There are plenty of photographers who will swear by it even whilst they now have the option of colour.
 With this all said, both black and white and colour photography can work well when it comes to train photos.
-Ultimately, what you as a photographer want to achieve with your shots will help you decide if black and white or colour is right for you.
+Ultimately, what you as a photographer want to achieve with your shots will help you decide if ‘Which is Better: Colour or Black and White Steam Train Photos?’ is right for you.